|SCIENTIFIC DISCIPLINARY SECTOR||MED/39|

 Maurizio De Negri “Neuropsicopatologia dello sviluppo” Ed.
 Piccin, Padova, 2004;

 Manuale diagnostico e statistico dei disturbi mentali, quinta edizione

 Office hours: by appointment with secretariat tel 010.56362432 or by e-mail contact. firstname.lastname@example.org; email@example.com, firstname.lastname@example.org

 MICHELE IESTER (President)

 MARINA GRANDIS (President and Coordinator of Integrated Course)

 All class schedules are posted on the EasyAcademy portal.

-Students with DSA or other regularly certified special educational needs will be able to agree with the professor on the written or oral mode of the examination, by contacting professors at least 10 days before the exam.
-They will also be able to take advantage of 30 % additional time
+Students with Specific Learning Disorder or other regularly certified special educational needs will be able to agree on written or oral modalities with the teacher, by contacting the teachers at least 10 days before the exam.
+They can also take advantage of 30% additional time.